leap-stc/leap-stc.github.io/_sources/leap-pangeo/jupyterhub.md

 If you select the `Image > Other...` Option during [server login](hub:server:login) you can paste an arbitrary reference in the form of `docker_registry/organization/image_name:image_version`.
 As an example we can get the `2023.05.08` version of the pangeo tensorflow notebook by pasting `quay.io/pangeo/ml-notebook:2023.05.08`.

+If you want to build your own docker image for your project, take a look at [this template](https://github.com/2i2c-org/hub-user-image-template) and the instructions to learn how to use [repo2docker](https://github.com/jupyterhub/repo2docker) to set up CI workflows to automatically build docker images from your repository.

 #### Installing additonal packages

 You can install additional packages using `pip` and `conda`.